Access-Not-Found/project_anomaly/README.md

 * Prepare
     * dropped columns
-        * Unnamed: 0, id, slack, deleted_at, date, time
+        * id, slack, deleted_at, date, time
     * renamed columns
         * name to cohort
         * created_at to created